In this article

 Users in your organization might delete a file for various reasons.
 A few reasons are listed below:

-Removing duplicates of data: Google Workspace has the collaborative feature of allowing multiple users to work simultaneously on the same file.
+• Removing duplicates of data: Google Workspace has the collaborative feature of allowing multiple users to work simultaneously on the same file.
 Although this feature is quite useful, sometimes people create different versions and copies of the same file, eventually losing track of the original version!
-In such cases, users might accidentally end up deleting the original file while trying to get rid of duplicates.
+In such cases, users might accidentally delete the original file while trying to remove duplicates.

-Having a reliable backup solution for Google Workspace ensures that even if files are mistakenly deleted, they can be recovered easily.
+A reliable backup solution for Google Workspace ensures that files can be recovered easily even if mistakenly deleted.

 2. Threats from third-party apps